car251290/REACT--Docker/README.md

 FROM jenkins/jenkins:lts-jdk11
-RUN jenkins-plugin-cli --plugins pipeline-model-definition github-branch-source:1.8 Furthermore it is possible to pass a file that contains this set of plugins (with or without line breaks).
+RUN jenkins-plugin-cli --plugins pipeline-model-definition github-branch-source:1.8 Furthermore, it is possible to pass a file that contains this set of plugins (with or without line breaks).

 FROM jenkins/jenkins:lts-jdk11
 COPY --chown=jenkins:jenkins plugins.txt /usr/share/jenkins/ref/plugins.txt